DhirajWishal/DynamikEngine-Prototype/README.md

 - Game Library

 The engine is intended to be compiled to platform specific dynamic link library and will support multiple platforms.
-File structure are yet to be designed.
+File structures are yet to be designed.

 The Studio is an application which uses the Dynamik Engine library extensively.
-It is a cross-platform tool which can be used to edit objects/ scenes/ levels, edit scripts, etc...
+It is a cross-platform tool which can be used to edit and/ or create objects/ scenes/ levels scripts, etc...
 The users can also create their own studio like software using the Dynamik Engine library with the help of the Studio.

-The engine provides samples for users to directly work with.
+The engine provides samples/ templates for users to directly work with.
 The users are able to chose the sample by the Studio and work on it to create their own product.
 They can use these samples along with our APIs to create their own samples/ templates.

 The clients code is compiled into either a static link library or dynamic link library depending on the user